askap-vast/vast-pipeline/docs/exploringwebsite/runpages.md

 ## Pipeline Run Detail Page

-This page presents all the information about the pipeline run, including options to edit the configuration file and to schedule the run for processing, restore the run, delete the run and generate the parquet measurement files.
+This page presents all the information about the pipeline run, including options to edit the configuration file and to schedule the run for processing, restore the run, delete the run and generate the measurement parquet file.

 ![!Pipeline Run detail page.](../img/run-detail1.png){: loading=lazy }